 A. We’re not sure either technique will sterilize a needle.
 A few seconds under a match may not be adequate and a quick dip in alcohol is unlikely to kill all germs either.
 Soaking the needle for 10 minutes would be a safer approach but most people don’t have the patience when there is a painful splinter.

-Why not try a doctor-recommended home remedy?
+Why not try a doctor-recommended home remedy for removing a splinter?
 Russell Copelan, MD, offered the following: cover the splinter with a little patch of salicylic acid plaster, the kind you would use to treat a wart.
 Some come with adhesive built in, but others need to be held in place with a bandage.
 Leave it on for 12 hours.
 It should ease the discomfort and in most cases, the splinter will work its way out after a few days.